-On the Diamond Princess, six deaths have occurred among the passengers, constituting a case fatality rate of 0.85 percent.
-Unlike the data from China and elsewhere, where sorting out why a patient died is extremely difficult, we can assume that these are excess fatalities—they wouldn’t have occurred but for SARS-CoV-2.
-The most important insight is that all six fatalities occurred in patients who are more than 70 years old.
+On the Diamond Princess, seven deaths have occurred among the passengers, constituting a case fatality rate of 0.99 percent.* Unlike the data from China and elsewhere, where sorting out why a patient died is extremely difficult, we can assume that these are excess fatalities—they wouldn’t have occurred but for SARS-CoV-2.
+The most important insight is that all seven fatalities occurred in patients who are more than 70 years old.
 Not a single Diamond Princess patient under age 70 has died.
 If the numbers from reports out of China had held, the expected number of deaths in those under 70 should have been around four.

 This all suggests that COVID-19 is a relatively benign disease for most young people, and a potentially devastating one for the old and chronically ill, albeit not nearly as risky as reported.
 Given the low mortality rate among younger patients with coronavirus—zero in children 10 or younger among hundreds of cases in China, and 0.2-0.4 percent in most healthy nongeriatric adults (and this is still before accounting for what is likely to be a high number of undetected asymptomatic cases)—we need to divert our focus away from worrying about preventing systemic spread among healthy people—which is likely either inevitable, or out of our control—and commit most if not all of our resources toward protecting those truly at risk of developing critical illness and even death: everyone over 70, and people who are already at higher risk from this kind of virus.